appium-boneyard/tutorial/modules/en/source/appium/01_native_ios_automation/02_appium_ruby_console/05_page_command.md

 To search for a UIAStaticText that matches, we'd use:

 <code>
-> s_text 'UICatalog'
+> text 'UICatalog'
 #<Selenium::WebDriver::Element:0x5e4e2159acc099a id="3">
 </code>

 This finds a static text that contains UICatalog.
-If we're looking for an exact match, then s_text_exact works.
+If we're looking for an exact match, then text_exact works.

 <code>
-> s_text_exact 'UICatalog'
+> text_exact 'UICatalog'
 #<Selenium::WebDriver::Element:0x5e4e2159acc099a id="3">
 </code>

 These helper methods [are documented on GitHub](https://github.com/appium/ruby_lib/tree/master/docs).
-The difference between s_text and find is the class restriction.
-Find will match on any class while s_text will only match on a UIAStaticText element.
+The difference between text and find is the class restriction.
+Find will match on any class while text will only match on a UIAStaticText element.

 <code>
 UIAStaticText